Murli0399/Oppdoor_Assignment/README.md

-# Oppdoor - Travel Application API Documentation
+# Oppdoor - Travel Application API
 Oppdoor is a travel application API built with Flask and MySQL to manage travel destinations, plan itineraries, and track expenses.
 This documentation provides an overview of the available API endpoints and their functionalities.

 ### Table of Contents